Ascher176/cse15l-lab-report-1/lab-report-1.md

 The result:
 ![Image](image10.jpg)

 We can try other commands as well.
-For example, we can look up the absolute path to our current directory (pwd)
+For example, we can look up the absolute path to our current directory (_pwd_)
-or see the list of CSE15L students' usernames (ls):
+or see the list of CSE15L students' usernames (_ls_):
 ![Image](image11.jpg)

 We don't have access to directories of other students (we get "Permission denied" message if we try to access them),
-but we can look up what is in "public" directory and read one of the files with the "cat" command:
+but we can look up what is in "public" directory and read one of the files with the _cat_ command:
 ![Image](image12.jpg)

-You can run the command _exit_ to log out of the remote server or create a new terminal and try the same commands on your computer.
+You can run the command _exit_ to log out of the remote server or create a new terminal and try the same commands on your own computer.
 My result:
 ![Image](image13.jpg)